How Do You Use Blue Painter's Tape?

 - Wood furniture

 Remember, you can get creative with how you use painter's tape.
-Most people think of painter's tape as a handy tool for protecting moldings when they're painting walls — and painter's tape is certainly that — but it can also be used in other ways.
-For example, you can use blue painter's tape to create geometric patterns on an accent wall in your home or to create a striped border on a tabletop.
+Most people think of painter's tape as a handy tool for protecting moldings when they're painting walls — and it is certainly that — but it can also be used in other ways.
+For example, you can use painter's tape to create geometric patterns on an accent wall in your home or to create a striped border on a tabletop.
 The possibilities are endless.

 What Are Some Tips for Applying Painter's Tape Like a Pro?